Merger (politics): China

 The two previously independent cities Hankou and Wuchang, as well as the county of Hanyang, were merged into one city by the name Wuhan in 1927.
-Wuhan was named China's first direct-controlled municipality, and was intended to serve as the capital of China.
+Wuhan was named China's first direct-controlled municipality, and briefly served as a capital of China twice, first by left-wing Nationalists, later during the Sino-Japanese War.

 Denmark

 In 1970, mergers brought the number of municipalities of Denmark from 1,098 to 277.
 In 2007, the (by then) 270 municipalities were consolidated into 98 municipalities, most of them the result of mergers.

 Finland

-An ongoing series of mergers has reduced the number of municipalities of Finland from 432 in 2006 to 311 in 2017.
+A series of mergers has reduced the number of municipalities of Finland from 452 in 2000 to 311 in 2017.
+By 2025, the number of municipalities has reduced further to 308.

 Germany

 Several states of West Germany carried out municipal merger programmes in the 1960s and 1970s.
 In Baden-Württemberg, the number of municipalities dropped from 3,379 to 1,110 between 1968 and 1975; in Bavaria, from roughly 7,000 to roughly 2,000 between 1972 and 1978; in Hesse, from 2,642 to 421 between 1972 and 1977; in North Rhine-Westphalia, from 2,365 to 396 between 1967 and 1975; and in Saarland, from 345 to 50 in 1974.
 In the Bavarian town of Ermershausen, citizens occupied the town hall to resist the merger with Maroldsweisach – unsuccessfully, although Ermershausen was reconstituted as an independent municipality in 1994 – and Horgau, also in Bavaria, successfully appealed its merger with Zusmarshausen to the Constitutional Court of Bavaria (Bayerischer Verfassungsgerichtshof).
 Mergers have also taken place in the former East Germany after 1990, for example in Brandenburg in 2003.